Tim Tschida: Controversies

 On August 3, 1987, Tschida was the plate umpire when he ejected Minnesota Twins pitcher Joe Niekro for possessing an emery board.

 On August 4, 1999, Anaheim Angels hitter Orlando Palmeiro struck out to lead off a game and then dropped his bat at home plate, prompting Tschida, the home-plate umpire, to eject him.
 However, manager Terry Collins convinced Tschida to allow Palmeiro back into the game, as Palmeiro had merely been leaving the bat at home plate because every hitter was using the same bat.

 Tschida made a widely disputed call in the 1999 ALCS in which Chuck Knoblauch applied a "phantom tag" to José Offerman.
 The call was ranked the worst call in sports history by readers of ESPN Playbook.

 On June 19, 2012, Tampa Bay Rays pitcher Joel Peralta was ejected by Tschida for having pine tar inside his glove.

 Personal life

-Tschida attended Cretin-Derham Hall High School and the University of St. Thomas.
+Tschida attended Cretin High School and the University of St. Thomas.
 Tschida is involved in charity work, including Meals on Wheels and other Catholic charities.
 Tschida became a member of the Catholic Athletic Association's Hall of Fame in 2007.